Nitrile ylide

-Nitrile ylides also known as nitrilium ylides, or nitrilium methylides are generally reactive intermediates.
+Nitrile ylides also known as nitrilium ylides or nitrilium methylides, are generally reactive intermediates formally consisting of a carbanion of an alkyl or similar group bonded to the nitrogen atom of a cyanide unit.
 With a few exceptions, they cannot be isolated.
 However, a structure has been determined on a particularly stable nitrile ylide by X-ray crystallography.
 Another nitrile ylide has been captured under cryogenic conditions.

 As ylides, they possess a negative charge and a positive charge on adjacent atoms.
+However, they also have resonance, including 1,3-dipole contributing structures:

-As a 1,3-dipole, several resonance structures can be drawn (1a–d).
-The most appropriate resonance structure is dependent upon the substituent pattern (the identity of the R and R′ groups in 1 and 2).
+The most appropriate resonance structure is dependent upon the substituent pattern (the identity of the R and R′ groups).
 The 3-dimensional structure of the nitrilium ylide itself may also provide a clue as to the most appropriate resonance structure, with a linear R–C≡N–C unit supportive of the charge distribution indicated for resonance structures 1a & 1b and also consistent with the nomenclature nitrilium ylide.
-As resonance structures 1c and 1d become more important the nitrilium ylide distorts its geometry in favor of a different valence tautomer, 2.
+As resonance structures 1c and 1d become more important the nitrilium ylide distorts its geometry from linear in favor of a different valence tautomer 2 that is distinctly bent: